Get Involved

 Get-togethers

-Getting together in person is something we've learned not to take for granted.
-However, over the last year many people have become increasingly confident taking part virtual get-togethers online.
+Sometimes what people value most is a simple opportunity to gather together and connect with others.
 In previous festivals, people have organised all kinds of get-togethers for their community, bringing people together to chat, share stories and memories.
 Often these are small, informal gatherings, for example a coffee morning for care home residents and their families, or of a peer support group.
 Sometimes they are larger, open to everyone and involve more formal performances.
 Often people share music or poetry that has a special significance.

 Examples from previous years: Peacock Nursing Home; Scottish Poetry Library; Dryve for life, love and absent friends; Broomhouse Centre; Willowbrae; Glenatar Court Social Group; Carriden Community Volunteer Group; Breath Easy Clackmannanshire; Remembrance supper & jazz improv; In fond memory